sqlfluff/sqlfluff/docs/source/teamrollout.rst

 #.
 Depth of rules enforced (this might also include whether
    to ignore parsing errors or not too).
 #.
 Whether to just lint changes (:ref:`diff-quality`),
-   or whether to lint existing code.
+   or whether to lint all the existing code as well.

 Work out a sensible roadmap of how hard you want to go in each phase.
 Be clear who is responsible for changes at each